0xMF/toybox/content/my_git_use.md

   1. Create a branch

     ```
-    $ git branch 0xMF_dev
+    $ git branch wip
     ```

-  2. Switch to branch 0xMF_dev
+  2. Switch to branch wip

     ```
-    $ git checkout 0xMF_dev
+    $ git checkout wip
     ```

   3. Work on branch and make all fresh changes on the branch.
 Some of these changes would include: squash, fixup, with their associated rebase.

-  4. Finally when all is done on the branch and it is ready to merge; switch to master and merge:
+  4. Finally when all is done on the branch and it is ready to merge, there are two strategies to choose from:

+    - merge with a linear commit history on master (my preference)

     ```
+    $ git rebase master
     $ git checkout master
-    $ git merge 0xMF_dev
+    $ git merge wip
+    $ git branch -d wip
     ```
+    - merge keeping branch commit history

+    ```
+    $ git checkout master
+    $ git merge wip
+    $ git branch -d wip
+    ```

+    The only difference between the two approaches is doing a ```git rebase master``` prior to merging with master.

+    The advantage of having a linear commit history on master is every commit on master would be a condensed commit of one or more squashed commits from its branches.
+There are no tramlines when viewing commit history which makes the project commit history readable.
+This approach is suited for single-developer or teams preferring linear commit history on master.

+    The disadvantage of a linear commit history is the branch commit history is lost so this strategy might not work for teams or situations where maintiaining a record of branch history is important.

 Remotes